aaalexliu/portfolio-docs/src/docs/iot-monitoring/index.md

 - An HTTP API and Java client
 - Built-in aggregation functions to summarize data

 Immediately, we noticed storage size had dropped to <1% of our original MySQL database, and we quickly moved on to building out a visualization solution using Grafana.
 What we didn't bank on was OpenTSDB's biggest flaw, it's poor performance with high cardinality datasets.
 After only a day of test input, queries were taking minutes or just crashing.

 But first, what is cardinality, and why does it matter for time series databases?

 ### What is Cardinality?

 The mathematical definition of cardinality is the number of elements in a set, but in the world of databases, it refers to the number of unique values for a field or column.
 For example, if you have a field 'color', and there are possible colors in your dataset are yellow, blue, and green, then that field has a cardinality of 3.

 For our use case, we were recording many other high cardinality tags as metadata.
 This allows a 'metric', or measurement, to be filtered and categorized by tag.
 For example, we had a tag for the name of the channel, so we can aggregate view time based on whether the channel was Ennehar TV or Al Arabia HD, and we had a tag for the STB's ID, so we could count the number of unique views.
 Individually, high-cardinality tags don't pose a major issue.
-However, the cardinality of a time series dataset is determined by the Cartesian product of all input sets.
+However, the cardinality of a time series dataset is essentially the number of unique metadata combinations.
 When most metadata values are independent of each other, a quick approximation is the product of each field's cardinality.
 So if we had 10 devices, and 10 channels, then the cardinality of the dataset would be 10 x 10 = 100.

 This becomes a problem because these tags are indexed to allow for fast queries, so how each time series databases handle these indexes directly impacts performance once cardinality grows.